 Choose a director, writer, actor(s), a plot and get to getting your filmmaker on!

 WRITE YOUR OWN STORY

-Get them their own chamera or let them use yours or your iPhone and go on photography assignments around town.
+Get them their own camera or let them use yours or your iPhone and go on photography assignments around town.
 One day you focus on nature, the next, human subjects, landscapes, animals… At the end of the summer, they can compile a book and write a little something about each subject or photo.